 (b) Intangible assets

+Property, plant and equipment

+Right-of-use ("ROU") assets

-Property, plant and equipment ROU assets Investments in subsidiary corporations
+Investments in subsidiary corporations

 Intangible assets with finite useful lives, property, plant and equipment, ROU assets and investments in subsidiary corporations are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
 Intangible assets with indefinite useful lives are tested for impairment annually and whenever there is indication that the intangible assets may be impaired.